 “One sometimes finds what one is not looking for.
 When I woke up just after dawn on Sept.
 28, 1928, I certainly didn’t plan to revolutionize all medicine by discovering the world’s first antibiotic, or bacteria killer.
 But I guess that was exactly what I did.” – Alexander Fleming.

 “Trust me, I’m a Scientist”; a famous quote used by many professions to stamp their credibility on claims.
-But who would not trust a scientist after all the amazing discoveries and advancements science has contributed to the world today.
-Little did you know that some the world’s most important discoveries came about by chance?
+But who would not trust a scientist after all the amazing discoveries and advancement science has contributed to the world today.
+Little did you know that some the world’s favorite discoveries came about by chance?

-Antibiotics have saved the lives of many today all thanks to science gone wrong.
+Antibiotics have the saved the lives of many today all thanks to science gone wrong.
 Penicillin was first discovered in 1928 by a Scottish researcher by name Alexander Fleming whiles working with the Influenza virus.
 He left a culture plate of staphylococcus open by mistake for two weeks whiles he went on holiday only to return to an unusual observation.
 He noticed the plate had been infected and mold was growing on it.
-However there was a ring of inhibited bacteria growth around the mould which he concluded was due to a substance being secreted by the mould that was killing off the staphylococcus on the plate.
-He tested the mould against several kinds of bacteria and found that the mould either stopped or slowed down bacteria growth.
-He named it ‘penicillin’ as the mould came from the genus Penicillium.
+However there was a ring of inhibited bacteria growth around the mold which he concluded was due to a substance being secreted by the mold that was killing off the staphylococcus on the plate.
+He tested the mold against several kinds of bacteria and found that the mold either stopped or slowed down bacteria growth.
+He named it ‘penicillin’ as the mold came from the genus Penicillium.